-At all pony club fixtures, a mount may only have one rider where
+At all pony club fixtures, a mount may only have one rider.
+Where:

-- a combination of events are held on the same day, a mount may have only one rider, e.g. dressage and combined training.
-However, - where a combination of events are held over two or more days, a mount may have a different rider if the events which are held on different days. e.g. dressage on day 1 and the dressage phase of combined training or eventing on day 2.
+- a combination of events are held on the same day, a mount may have only one rider, e.g. dressage and combined training. - a combination of events is held over two or more days, a mount may have only one rider where two or more of the events are held on the same day. e.g., dressage held in the morning and dressage phase of combined training in the afternoon.